 Each week we ask some leading questions to an entrepreneur or business owner.

-Here’s some of our favourite replies to … What skill have you developed since leaving formal education that has been most useful in your career?
+Here’s some of our favourite replies to … What mistake have you made that you learnt the most from?